-But taking a great photo on your smartphone is not as simple as pointing and shooting.
-There are plenty of bad smartphone photos out there -- I'm sure you've seen one or two of them.
+Brands are catching on, too — these kinds of visuals remain important to marketing.
+But make no mistake: Taking a great photo on your smartphone is not as simple as pointing and shooting.
+There are plenty of bad smartphone photos out there — I'm sure you've seen at least a few.

-So, what's the secret to taking great pictures with your smartphone?
-Turns out there are a few of them.
+What's the secret to taking great pictures with your smartphone, then?
+As it turns out, there are a few of them.
 Check out these tips below to improve your smartphone photography game.
-(And once you have the photo-taking part down, read this post to see the best photo editing apps for mobile.)
+(And once you have the photo-taking part down, check out some of the best photo editing apps for mobile.)

-The rule of thirds says to break an image down into thirds, both horizontally and vertically, so you have nine parts in total.
-The theory is that if you place points of interest in these intersections or along the lines, your photo will be more balanced and will enable your viewer to interact with the image more naturally.
+According to this theory, if you place points of interest in these intersections or along the lines, your photo will be more balanced, level, and allow viewers to interact with it more naturally.

 To switch the grid on ...

 - iPhone: Go to "Settings," choose "Photos & Camera," and switch "Grid" on.

 - Samsung Galaxy: Launch the camera app, go to "Settings," scroll down and switch the "gridlines" option to "on."

 Today's phone cameras automatically focus on the foreground of your frame, but not every picture you take on your phone has an obvious subject.
 To adjust where you want your camera lens to focus, open your camera app and tap the screen where you want to sharpen the view.